GoLangsam/kanren/doc.md

 func Always() Goal
     Always is a goal that always returns a never ending stream of success.

+    Note: This is a joke.
+Use on Your own risk!

+func Any(g Goal) Goal
+    Any is a goal that keeps returning g forever.

 func Append(l, t, out X) Goal
     Append is the relation: append(l, t) == out.